Prince Henry the Navigator: West African coast

 In 1424 Cape Bojador was the most southerly point known to Europeans on the west coast of Africa.
 For centuries, superstitious seafarers held that beyond the cape lay sea monsters and the edge of the world.
 However, Prince Henry was determined to know the truth.
 He was persistent and sent 15 expeditions over a ten-year period to pass the dreaded Cape.
 Each returned unsuccessful.
 The captains gave various excuses for having failed.
-Finally, in 1434 Gil Eanes, the commander of one of Henry's expeditions, became the first known European to pass Cape Bojador since Hanno almost two millennia before.
+Finally, in 1434 Gil Eanes, the commander of one of Henry's expeditions, became the first known European to pass Cape Bojador.

-The portrait in the Saint Vincent Panels believed to be true likeness of Prince Henry.
+Using the new caravel, the expeditions then pushed onwards.
+Nuno Tristão and Antão Gonçalves reached Cape Blanco in 1441.
+About this year, Henry he informed the Pope of his endeavours and petitioned for a concession in perpetuity to Portugal of any lands that might be discovered beyond Bojador.
+News of discovery was considered so valuable that a Papal Bull was immediately issued and subsequently confirmed by Nicholas V and Sixtus IV.
+Duke Peter, then acting as regent, also granted Henry the royal fifth of the produce of the expeditions, and issued a mandate that none should go on these expeditions without Henry's authorization.

+The Portuguese sighted the Bay of Arguin in 1443.
+This year, a company of merchants of Lagos obtained from Prince Henry a charter for the exclusive right to trade along the African coast for a limited time, and began sending ships the following year.
+Prince Henry would later build a small fort on Arguin for the accommodation of the merchants and they established a feitoria there, to where they sent ships annually to sell grain, woollen cloth, linen and silver in exchange for gold dust and slaves.